pookaPlay/ohm/README.md

 # OHM: Ordered Hypothesis Machines

 Experiments with a novel type of neural network that has the potential to be more efficient for digital hardware - instead of using a weighted sum, OHM Neural Networks use a weighted order statistic.
-The Bit-Serial implementation of OHM Neural Networks (the current focus) reduces to a very simple data-flow architecture where data bit-streams alternate between least-significant-bit (LSB) and most-signifcant-bit (MSB) computation.
+The Bit-Serial implementation of OHM Neural Networks (the current focus) reduces to an interesting data-flow where bit-streams alternate between least-significant-bit (LSB) and most-signifcant-bit (MSB) computation.

 python src/bls/test_OHM.py